Skip to content

 • round caps and stall detection keep the runtime honest when a model stops making progress

-• a custom db_path is useful when you want one repo or environment to keep its own durable history
+• a custom db_path is useful when you want one repo or environment to keep its own stored history

-• /compact: rebuild older session history into the durable History Summary now
+• /compact: rebuild older session history into the saved History Summary now

 • /new: start a new session